andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![registration-command](images/image-20240507162749161.png)

 Click on the cli command to get it into the clipboard.
-I will start by preparing the first node as the control-plane, etcd and worker node.
+I will start by preparing the first node with all three roles *control-plane*, *etcd* and *worker*.
 Then I will continue with the next two.
 After my controlplane is ready and consist of three nodes I will change the parameter to only include worker node and do the last three nodes.

 Then go ahead and ssh into my intented control plane node and paste the command: